hMsats/electrum-personal-server-des/README.md

 }]'
 ```

 followed by a rescan.
-If you don't know the checksum (here "pejpmwz4" and "sdhqxmjd"), Bitcoin Core will tell you what the correct one is.
+If you don't know the checksum (here "pejpmwz4" and "sdhqxmjd"), bitcoin-cli will tell you what the correct one is.

 THE REST OF THE TEXT IS FROM THE ORIGINAL CODE: